pamasol/IDPA-Landrunner/README.md

 ## How to install on a PC with Windows 10 operating system

 1. You'll need to install Python 3.7+ (other versions of Pyhton could also work).
 Download and install Python from [python.org/downloads](https://www.python.org/downloads/).
-This repo has been tested with Python 3.7.3 and Python 3.8.2.
-Check your installed Python version with `python --version`.
+Open a terminal (for example [cmd](https://en.wikipedia.org/wiki/Cmd.exe)) and check if Python is installed correctly with command `python --version`.
+You should get an output like *Python 3.8.2*.

 2. Install [Virtualenvwrapper for Windows](https://github.com/davidmarble/virtualenvwrapper-win/) via pip package-manager: `pip install virtualenvwrapper-win`.